 In 1997 the Clark County Fair Association decides to go forward with the amphitheater project, which was completed in 2003.

 On December 6, 2003 demolition begins for space for the new exhibition hall.
 The grand opening of the exhibition hall was on March 15, 2005.
 In 2005 Clark County implemented a contract with the Fairgrounds Site Management Group to manage the property year round.
 Clark County Fair Association now manages the Clark County Fair, not the site.

 In 2018, the Clark County Fair celebrated it's 150th anniversary with over 270,000 in attendance.
 Opening day featured the traditional pancake breakfast sponsored by Fred Meyer, and a parade on the midway.

-In 2020, due to the COVID-19 pandemic, the Clark County Fair was cancelled.
+In May, 2021, due to the ongoing COVID-19 pandemic, the Clark County Fair was cancelled for a second year.